AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

 When you configured the Analytics Extension, you populated the `pageName` variable in the extension configuration.
 This is a fine location to populate other Analytics variables such as eVars and props, provided the value you are passing is available on the page before the Launch embed codes.

 A more flexible location to set variables&mdash;as well as events&mdash;is in rules using the `Set Variables` action.
-Using rules allows you to set different Analytics variables and events under different conditions.
+Rules allow you to set different Analytics variables and events under different conditions.
 For example, you could set the `prodView` only on product detail pages and the `purchase` event only on order confirmation pages.
 This section will teach you how to set variables using rules.

 Product Detail Pages (PDP) are important points for data collection on retail sites.
-Typically, you want your analytics system to register that a product view occurred and which product was viewed.
+Typically, you want Analytics to register that a product view occurred and which product was viewed.
 This is helpful in understanding which products are popular with your customers.
 On a media site, article or video pages could use similar tracking techniques to the ones you will use in this section.
 When we load a Product Detail Page, we would like to put that value into a "Page Type" `eVar`, as well as set an event.
 This will allow us to see the following in our analysis:

 1. How many times product detail pages are loaded
 1. How other factors (campaigns, search, etc) affect how many PDP's people load.